AKing1997/Human-Learning-Cirsa/README.md

 These decisions were made with the objective of providing an efficient solution, maximizing the user experience and meeting the specific requirements of the multinational in a limited time frame.

-## Integrantes del Equipo
+## Team members
-- Daniel: Login de afiliado /  Register de afiliado
+- Daniel : Affiliate Login / Affiliate Register
-- Ankit: Dashboard afiliado /  Register de cliente
+- Ankit  : Affiliate Dashboard / Agent Registration
-- Naiel: Diseño / Página de inicio
+- Naiel  : Design / Homepage